josh-gleason/josh-gleason.github.io/_posts/2020-09-24-dataless-model-selection.markdown

 date:   2020-09-24 20:00:00 -0400
 categories: jekyll update
 ---
-Today I'll be giving my own overview and interpretation of the following publication:
+In this post I'll be giving my own overview and interpretation of the following publication:

  - [Murdock, Calvin, and Simon Lucey.
 "Dataless Model Selection with the Deep Frame Potential."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020.](https://openaccess.thecvf.com/content_CVPR_2020/html/Murdock_Dataless_Model_Selection_With_the_Deep_Frame_Potential_CVPR_2020_paper.html)